 What are the differences between monitoring and observability?

 The concepts of monitoring and observability are related, but the relationship is complex.
-Differences include the following:
+The following are some of the major differences:

-- Monitoring tools passively gather information, most of which turns out not to be particularly significant.
-This can drown operations personnel and even artificial intelligence (AI) tools in data.
+- Monitoring tools passively gather information, most of which turns out to be insignificant.
+This can drown operations personnel and even AI tools in data.
 Observability actively gathers data to focus on what's relevant, such as the factors that drive operations decisions and actions.

 - Monitoring tends to gather information from available sources, such as management information bases, application programming interfaces (APIs) and logs.
 While observability will also use these sources, it will often add specific new points of information access to gather essential information.

 - Monitoring focuses on infrastructure, where observability focuses equally on applications.
-That means observability will often include a focus on workflows, where monitoring focuses on point observations.
+That means observability will often include a focus on workflows, whereas monitoring focuses on point observations.

 - The data made available through monitoring is often the sole expected outcome.
 Observability presumes that data sources will contribute to an analytic process that will then represent the state of an application or system optimally.

 For decades, businesses that control and depend on complex distributed systems have struggled to deal with problems whose symptoms are often buried in floods of irrelevant data or those that show high-level symptoms of underlying issues.
 The science of root cause analysis grew out of this problem, as did the current focus on observability.
 By focusing on the states of a system rather than on the state of the elements of the system, observability provides a better view of the system's functionality and ability to serve its mission.
 It also provides an optimum user and customer experience.

 Observability is proactive where necessary, meaning it includes techniques to add visibility to areas where it might be lacking.
 In addition, it is reactive in that it prioritizes existing critical data.